Class FunctionalList

 public static <S,T, LinkedList<T> filterAndMapToListE extends Exception> (List<S> list, CheckedPredicate<S, E> predicate, CheckedFunction<S, throws ET, E> mapFunction) Creates a new collection by filtering a list and then mapping to a list of another type.- Type Parameters:

-- exception that may be thrown during mapping- Parameters:
+S- type that will be mapped fromT- type that will be mapped toE- exception that may be thrown during mapping- Parameters:

 - a newly created list.